-Labengki Island (and its exotic neighbor Sombori) just might be Indonesia’s best kept secret.
+Labengki island (and its exotic neighbor Sombori) might be one of Indonesia’s best kept secrets.
 This untouched tropical paradise in Sulawesi is impossibly beautiful.
 It’s one of the most enchanting places we’ve visited in our travels.

 Labengki and Sombori haven’t been spoiled by tourism yet, and English documentation for these places is still virtually non-existent on the web.
 We half expected to see dinosaurs as we explored the lagoons, caves, and jungle covered beaches.